 Conversely, rewarding employees who are safety-conscious will go a long way, as well.
 It does not have to be extravagant; a note in their paycheck acknowledging their contribution or a pat on the back works just as well as anything to make them feel valued for how they are doing.

-Safety compliance is a serious issue for today’s construction and field service industries that costs billions of dollars annually.
+Construction safety compliance is a serious issue for construction and field service industries, that costs billions of dollars annually.
 It’s worth investing in the tools you need to stay compliant and keep your workers safe and healthy and build your company’s reputation as a safe one to work for.